FlatIO/api-client-python/docs/UserApi.md

 List user's scores

-Get the list of scores owned by the User
+Get the list of public scores owned by a User.  **DEPRECATED**: Please note that the current behavior will be deprecrated on **2019-01-01**.
+This method will no longer list private and shared scores, but only public scores of a Flat account.
+If you want to access to private scores, please use the [Collections API](#tag/Collection) instead.

 ### Example
 ```python
 from __future__ import print_function
 import time